When we moved into the 3rd floor of our old 1980s low-rise apartment, we noticed a few things:

 There might also be city council laws that govern what you can and can’t do.
 These laws might require you to install a certain type of smoke detector, have a certain size fire extinguisher, or follow other rules regarding how to prepare for a fire.

-These laws must always be followed – and take precedence over any general advice we can give you here.
+These laws must always be followed – and take precedence over any general information we can provide here.

 2. Know where the nearest fire alarm is on your floor.